 What They Found

 Across the studies, HBOT at 2.0–2.5 ATA for 10 to 60 sessions improved memory, attention, executive function, fatigue, and pain in long COVID patients.
 Side effects were minimal and none were serious.
-Both randomized controlled trials and observational studies showed benefit.
+Both randomised controlled trials and observational studies showed benefit.

 Canadian Relevance